Richie Barker (footballer, born 1939): Managerial career

 Barker began his coaching career with Shrewsbury Town working alongside Alan Durban and once Durban left for Stoke City in February 1978 Barker took over as manager of the "Shrews".
 He remained at Shrewsbury for nine months before taking up the position of assistant manager to John Barnwell at Wolverhampton Wanderers and helped Wolves to lift the League Cup in 1980.
 In the summer of 1981 Stoke manager Alan Durban left for Sunderland and he recommended Barker for the job and the Stoke board duly went with his advice and appointed Barker.
 His time at Stoke got off to a great start as Stoke beat Arsenal on the opening day of the 1981–82 season.
 However it was a tough season for Stoke as they battled against relegation finishing just two places above the drop zone.
 The 1982–83 season saw Barker bring in some quality players such as George Berry, Mickey Thomas, Sammy McIlroy and Mark Chamberlain as Stoke enjoyed a good season with a number of exciting matches.
 However, in the summer of 1983 Barker decided to change his tactics to be a more direct team using the long ball style of play.
 It did not go down well with supporters or indeed players and results were not good and Barker was sacked in December 1983.

 He spent a year out of the game before making a return to former club Notts County and then managed Greek side Ethnikos Piraeus and Egyptian giants Zamalek with whom he helped win the African Cup of Champions Clubs in 1986.
-He returned to England and became assistant manager at Sheffield Wednesday and later helped his former player Paul Bracewell at Halifax Town.
+He returned to England and became assistant manager at Luton Town before taking up the position of Assistant Manager at Sheffield Wednesday under Ron Atkinson in 1989.
+He remained there until 1998 helping coach the team which won the Rumbelows league cup in 1991 and made it to both league and FA Cup finals in 1993.
+He latterly became Director of Football after David Pleat was appointed manager.
+Shortly before retirement he helped his former player Paul Bracewell at Halifax Town.

 In addition, he served West Bromwich Albion as chief scout (taking over as caretaker manager for one game following the departure of Ray Harford).